 What else is there to do at the Kartarpur Corridor?

-Nearby the Passenger Terminal is a lookout point where you can see the India-Pakistan Border Fence, Pakistan’s Passenger Terminal, and Kartarpur Sahib – if visible if it’s a clear day.
+Nearby the Passenger Terminal is a lookout point where you can see the India-Pakistan Border Fence, Pakistan’s Passenger Terminal, and Kartarpur Sahib – it’s visible on a clear day.

 There is a Gurudwara offering langar and various street food vendors around the corridor entrance.